Nurole/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Written automated tests for code
 - [ ] Paired with QA (if appropriate)
 - [ ] All commits match style (https://chris.beams.io/posts/git-commit/)
+- [ ] All extraneous logging has been removed (and we are not logging and sensitive information

 ### Ticket